Computing canonical images in permutation groups with Graph Backtracking

-So after this splitting, the next natural choice of a refiner is that for the stabiliser in $G$ of the list $[8,3,4,5]$ (or $[8,3,5,4]$ in the other branch).
-Since this is the trivial group, we obtain a complete individualisation of all vertices and hence a partition of $\Omega$ into singleton cells.
-But again we have to choose an ordering of the cells, because the search tree, so far, only tells us that the first four vertices are 8,3,4 and 5 (at the very left branch).
-The ordering of this individualisation must be produced by a compatible refiner.
-In practice, we choose an ordering with minimal image.
-We find a permutation that maps $[8,3,4,5]$ to its minimal image under the action of $G$, e.g. $(1,4,3,2,5,6,7,8)$.
+In our implementation, we choose an ordering for the orbits by using the minimal image of the list $[8,3,5,4]$ of fixed points under the action of $G$.
+In this case, we find a permutation that maps $[8,3,4,5]$ to its minimal image $[1,2,3,6]$ under $G$.
+For example we can use the permutation $(1,4,3,2,5,6,7,8)$.
 This maps the set of non-fixed points $\{1,2,6,7\}$ to the set $\{4,5,7,8\}$.
-We order the orbits in the minimal image in a fixed order (for example by length and by smallest entry), and then map the list of orbits back.
+We then pick an ordering for the orbits in the minimal image, for example by length, and then break ties by smallest member of the orbit, and then map the list of orbits back.
 The ordering in the minimal image is therefore \([4,5,7,8]\).
-Applying the inverse of our minimising element above, we obtain an ordering of the vertices and hence an ordered partition: [8,3,4,5,1,2,6,7].
-The node that we have reached by refining for $G_{[8,3,4,5]}$ is a leaf, so we stop.
+Applying the inverse of our minimising element above, we obtain a full ordering of the vertices and hence an ordered partition: $[8|3|4|5|1|2|6|7]$.
+When we return from \textsc{Refine}, \textsc{Part} fixes every point, and hence we generate a minimal image under $G$ of these fixed points, with minimising permutation $(1,4,3,2,5,6,7,8)$.
+We used this permutation earlier -- this will not always happen, but since we use minimal image in many places, the same permutations often appear.
+The present node is a leaf, and we return.

 Going back to the node where we split for the second time, there is another branch where we colour first 3, then 5, then 4.
-There we reach a leaf in the same way, with the minimising permutation $(1,7,4,5,3,2,8)$.
-The corresponding ordered partition is [ 8, 3, 5, 7, 4, 6, 1, 2 ].
-Going back one step further, we see that the remaining two branches also split once more, so that in total we have six leaves.
+There we reach a leaf in the same way, with the minimising permutation $(1,7,4,5,3,2,8)$ mapping $[8,3,5,4]$ to $[1,2,3,5]$.
+The corresponding ordered partition is $[8|3|5|4|7|6|1|2]$.
+Going back one step further, we see that the remaining two branches also split once more, and in total we have six leaves.
 For completeness, we describe the partitions that belong to the remaining leaves: